Hrishikesh-3459/morseCodeTranslater/README.md

 ## Usage

-The usage is pretty straightforward and the step by step instructions and provided on the website
+The usage is pretty straightforward and the step by step instructions are provided on the website

 In morse code : The letters are separated by white-spaces and the words are separated by forward-slashes.